-I declare myself addicted to a couple of dishes, meaning I just can’t say no to, even on a fasting day, Hot Crispy Falafels is one of them.
-Here is my Go-To recipe; the one my addiction has perfectioned over time.
+I declare myself addicted to a couple of dishes, meaning I can't say no to, even on a fasting day; Hot Crispy Falafels is one of them.
+So here is my Go-To recipe, the one my addiction has perfectioned over time.

-Today we are in Pergamino, my husband’s hometown in Argentina.
-At his family, this Crispy Falafels’ recipe has become an all times favorite, and I can tell you, some of these family tastes buds are hard to please.
+Today we are in Pergamino, my husband's hometown in Argentina.
+This Crispy Falafels' recipe has become an all-time favorite in his family, and I can tell you some of these family taste buds are hard to please.
 It has also become a favorite in my hometown, Panama City; every time I am visiting, my nephew begs us to get in the kitchen and get some hot crispy falafels out of there.

 The Origins of Falafels

-It’s a well-debated topic.
+It's a well-debated topic.
 It is a Middle East staple dish, but it most likely originated in Egypt with its Fava Beans version and has made its way to every corner of the world as food truck fast food.
-You so can find it in all kind of versions, just take a look inside: they are green when you use lots of parsley, orange when you use lots of turmeric.
+You can find it in all kinds of versions; just take a look inside: they are green when you use lots of parsley, orange when you use lots of turmerics.
 I like the “Green and Chickpeas version” mostly eaten around the Levant region.

 A Recipe to bring people to the kitchen

 They are easy, delicious, and fun to make when you have extra hands in the kitchen.
 You may feel as you are just back to the industrial revolution: assign the task and get them going.